 However we can offer general advice that we use in managing all of our client’s assets.

 All investments have some sort of cost.
 For ETFs and Mutual Funds, most of these expenses come from a funds “expense ratio”.
 This is simply the annual fee that fund companies charge for investing your assets.

 Over time, these expenses can really add up.
 Below is an example from an expense ratio calculator that shows the impact of these fees over time:

-It is important that you are comfortable finding these low cost types of investments and building a portfolio around them.
+It is important that you are comfortable finding these low cost types of investments and building a portfolio and investment plan around them.